 Cheating or plagiarizing in any form will not be tolerated.
 The first offense of academic dishonesty will result in a zero for the exam or assignment and the offending student will be reported to the Dean of Student Affairs.
-It is your responsibility to understand what constitutes academic dishonesty (see the academic honor code at www.deanza.edu/policies/academic integrity.html).
+It is your responsibility to understand what constitutes academic dishonesty (see the academic honor code at www.deanza.edu/policies/academic_integrity.html (Links to an external site.)).